Quansight/Quansight-website/apps/labs/posts/jupyter-everywhere.md

 <!-- image of Jupyter user interface with a 75 degree diagonal slash through half of it, with the right half representing a graphic indicating complicated clockwork and gears? my idea is to show how Jupyter's UI can be compared to a pictorial representation of multiple knobs and switches -->

-This is what drives Jupyter Everywhere's philosophy: to provide a simplified, user-friendly interface that abstracts away the complexities of Jupyter, while retaining its core functionalities with sensible defaults and features akin to an integrated development environment (IDE) tailored for educational use cases.
+This is what drives Jupyter Everywhere's philosophy: to provide a simplified, user-friendly interface that abstracts away the complexities of Jupyter, while retaining its core functionalities with sensible defaults and features akin to an integrated development environment tailored for educational use cases.
 For example, the Scratch programming language for children provides a visual programming interface that simplifies coding concepts, making it more accessible to young learners.
 Similarly, Skew The Script has strived to create an intuitive interface that feels playful (think: an octopus mascot) yet powerful enough to run anything a student might throw at it.
 We have brought this to life by customising JupyterLite.
 Read on to find out how!

 ## Administrative and technical challenges in K-12 settings and high school districts